gablaxian/gablaxian_jekyll/articles/creating-a-game-with-javascript/handling-user-input.md

 {% endhighlight %}

-The problem here is that the OS has some default behaviour when it comes to holding down a key.
+The problem with this is that the OS has some default behaviour when it comes to holding down a key.
 It will first fire off an event for that key, pressing it once, then it will pause for a second before repeatedly firing off that same event.
-I'm not sure how fast this event fires, but it looks to be around 20-25 times a second.
+I’m not sure how fast this event fires, but it looks to be around 20-25 times a second.
 This is not fast enough or reactive enough for a game.

 The solution to this is to not depend on the keydown event to fire repeatetedly, but instead use it, along with keyup, to act as a sort of trigger.
 We know that when a key is pressed an event fires immediately, and the same with releasing a key.
 So, we set a listener for both those events and simply use a variable to store a sort of on or off value to represent whether it is being pressed or not.
 On each loop of the game loop, we just check those variables.
 I actually came across this technique when viewing the source for Ben Joffe's [Canvascape Demo](http://www.benjoffe.com/code/demos/canvascape/textures), so all credit goes to him for this solution.